rukhsaar-anjum/superstore/README.md

 2. Helps in easier testing and debugging in case of issues.
 3. Easily understandable by business users.
 4. Can be used directly in reports/dashboards for specific analysis.

+I have added tests and documentation to ensure data quality and understandable models by business.
+You can find them here: https://github.com/rukhsaar-anjum/superstore/blob/main/models/global_superstore/schema.yml